Share to: share facebook share twitter share wa share telegram print page

 Established1970

-Blind Island Marine State Park is a public recreation area consisting of the entirety of Blind Island, a three-acre (1.2 ha) island at the entrance to Blind Bay on Shaw Island in San Juan County, Washington.[2]
-It is part of the San Juan Islands National Monument.[3][4]
-The island lies one-third of a mile west of the Shaw Island ferry terminal and has 1,280 feet (390 m) of saltwater shoreline.
-The park is cooperatively managed by the U.S. Bureau of Land Management and Washington State Parks.[4]
+Blind Island Marine State Park is a public recreation area consisting of the entirety of Blind Island, an island of less than 3 acres (1.2 ha) at the entrance to Shaw Island's Blind Bay in San Juan County, Washington.[3]
+The island lies one-third of a mile west of the Shaw Island ferry terminal and has 1,280 feet (390 m) of saltwater shoreline.[4]
+The park is cooperatively managed by the U.S. Bureau of Land Management and Washington State Parks and is part of the San Juan Islands National Monument.[5][6]

 History

 In the late 1800s, a man named John Fox homesteaded the island and built a small house and storage sheds.[2]
 Fox was an immigrant from Germany, where he had made his living as a fisherman.[citation needed] After his divorce from Katherine Fox Dickman,[citation needed] he moved to the island where he lived as a fisherman and tilled a small garden spot, evidence of which still remains today.
-Fox's son, also named John Fox, died around 1960 after living alone on the island.[2]
-The elder Fox is buried on the island.[citation needed] The Foxes dug several holes into the rock, evidently to be used as cisterns.
-There is a small spring, around which a concrete retainer was built that is still in place.[5]
-The water is unsafe to drink.[6]
+He died in 1934 at the age of 83 and was buried on Blind Island.[7]
+Fox's son, also named John, lived alone on the island until the mid-1960s when he was moved to a nursing home.[7]
+He died in Oak Harbor, Washington in 1971.[7]
+The Foxes dug several holes into the rock, evidently to be used as cisterns.
+There is a small spring, around which a concrete retainer was built that is still in place.[8]
+There is no potable water on the island.[3]

-The island became a state park in 1970 under lease from the BLM.[4]
-All buildings were removed in 1972 due to their unsafe conditions.[7]
+The island became a state park in 1970 under lease from the BLM.[2]
+All buildings were removed in 1972 due to their unsafe condition.[4]

 Activities and amenities

-As a stop on the Cascadia Marine Trail, the island's campsites are restricted to visitors arriving in non-motorized watercraft.[5]
-Activities include observing the abundant wildlife and frequently passing ferries.[2]
+As a stop on the Cascadia Marine Trail, the island's campsites are restricted to visitors arriving in non-motorized watercraft.[8]
+Activities include observing the abundant wildlife and the frequent passing of ferries.[3][9]

 See also